betadots/openvox-training/solutions/100_create_git.md

 ## Create a Git Repository

-* Change to your working environment directory
+* Change to your working working directory

 ```bash
     $ cd ~/puppetcode